harviator/workout-tracker/README.md

 ## Process

-* For this project we were given some starter code.
+* This project had some starter code.
 * Based on the start code I created the workout model and then the routes from there.
 * The biggest challenges for this project was getting use to working with Mongoose and getting the routes set up.
-* The successes for this project was getting a better getting more exposure to working with Express and Mongoose to help solidify oure understanding of those technologies.
+* The successes for this project was getting a better getting more exposure to working with Express and Mongoose to help solidify my understanding of those technologies.
-* Credit to my tutor, TA's, and classmates for their help.

 ## Screen Shot